 Further, the Commission delineated the specific application of R.C.
 102.03(D) to outside employment issues.
-Some of the restrictions will apply to you if you are elected to county council and continue to serve as the president of UCI.
-Specifically, you will be prohibited from lending the stature inherent in your position to the promotion or advocacy of a matter for UCI or its members.
+Some of the restrictions will apply to you if you are elected to county council and continue to serve as the director of the program.
+Specifically, you will be prohibited from lending the stature inherent in your public position to the promotion or advocacy of a matter for the program.
 Adv.
 Op.
 No. 2008-02.
-If UCI has expressed a position on a matter that is before council, even if UCI is not a party to the matter, you will be prohibited from participating in council's discussion, consideration, or actions on the matter.
+If the program has expressed a position on a matter that is before council, even if the program is not a party to the matter, you will be prohibited from participating in council's discussion, consideration, or actions on the matter.
 Id.
-You would also be prohibited from discussing matters on which UCI has expressed a position with any county officials or employees, including the County Executive.
-UCI has expressed a position on a matter where its board votes or makes a determination on a matter, directs staff to lobby or speak on its behalf on the matter, or otherwise makes its position on the matter known through communications by the board or the staff of the organization.
+You would also be prohibited from discussing matters on which the program board has expressed a position with any county officials or employees, including the County Executive.
+The program has expressed a position on a matter where its board votes or makes a determination on a matter, directs staff to lobby or speak on its behalf on the matter, or otherwise makes its position on the matter known through communications by the board or the staff of the organization.

 Other specific restrictions are enumerated in Advisory Opinion No. 96-004 and 2008-02.
-For example, you are prohibited from using public time, facilities, personnel, or other resources in conducting UCI's business.
+For example, you are prohibited from using public time, facilities, personnel, or other resources in conducting the program's business.
 See also R.C.
 2921.41 (theft in office).
 Copies of these opinions are enclosed for your use.

 You should also be aware that R.C.
-102.04(C) prohibits you, as a member of county Council, from receiving compensation from UCI for performing services on matters pending before any instrumentality of the county.1 You are compensated for your service as the President of UCI.
-Therefore, in the course of your job duties with UCI, you would be prohibited from discussing UCI's contracts with any county official or employee, and from interacting with county offices regarding any of the services that UCI provides to the county.
-R.C.
-102.04(C) also prohibits you from performing services, on behalf of UCI's members, on matters that are before any agency of the county.
+102.04(C) prohibits you, as a member of county Council, from receiving compensation from the program for performing services on matters pending before any instrumentality of the county.
+You are compensated for your service as the director of the program.
+Therefore, in the course of your job duties with the program, you would be prohibited from discussing the program's grant with any county official or employee, and from interacting with county offices regarding any of the services that the program provides to the county.